BigBlueHat/champ/README.md

    Usage: champ [options] {new, update} uri directory

    Commands:
-     new                  Create a new database instance and import all valid tracks from the supplied directory.
+     create               Create a new database instance and import all valid tracks from the supplied directory.
      update               Update an existing database instance with music from the supplied directory.